Surviving against the odds: Irani Cafes of Karachi

 Mishal

-Mishal is a Freelance Writer and Journalist from Karachi.
+Mishal Zahoor is an Independent Writer and Journalist from Karachi.
 She writes stories on cinema, literature, art and culture.